Meniscus Tear: Rehabilitation Exercises

 Rehabilitation (rehab) is usually done in stages.
-It starts with gentle toning exercises and works up to more strenuous exercises for people who do not have arthritis and are on a track to return to sports or other activities.
+It starts with gentle toning exercises and works up to more strenuous exercises for people who do not have arthritis and who have a goal to return to sports or other activities.

 In exercising my knee, I should do all the necessary repetitions, even if I feel increasing pain.